Model Spiritual Servants: Paul

 "But even if I am being poured out as a drink offering on the sacrifice and service of your faith, I rejoice and share my joy with you all.
 And you too, I urge you, rejoice in the same way and share your joy with me."
 We'll stop there.

-Thus does Paul presents himself as an illustration of sacrificial joy.
-Now let me stop at this juncture and bring up a point that might enter our minds.
-It certainly entered mine, and that is when you are preaching to someone else, or when you're using some spiritual truth that you want illustrated and you want to find the right illustration to use, isn't it a bit much to use yourself as the illustration?
+Thus does Paul present himself as an illustration of sacrificial joy.
+Now let me stop at this juncture and bring up a point that might enter our minds, it certainly entered mine and that is when you are preaching to someone else, or when you're using some spiritual truth that you want illustrated and you want to find the right illustration to use, isn't it a bit much to use yourself as the illustration?
 Wouldn't it have been better for Paul to just talk about Timothy and Epaphroditus without bringing himself in here?
 Isn't that an act of pride?